Harm Reduction: Essential Now and Always

 Grounded in principles centered on “meeting people where they’re at, but not leaving them there,” and offering a spectrum of strategies and supports, harm reduction organizations have quickly adapted to ensure that people who use drugs continue to have access to evidence-based services and supports throughout the pandemic, despite facing multiple challenges.

-In full support of harm reduction providers, the National Council for Behavioral Health, with support from the Centers for Disease Control and Prevention (CDC), has launched a new funding opportunity – Preventing Overdose and Increasing Access to Harm Reduction Services during the COVID-19 Pandemic.
+In full support of harm reduction providers, the National Council for Mental Wellbeing, with support from the Centers for Disease Control and Prevention (CDC), has launched a new funding opportunity – Preventing Overdose and Increasing Access to Harm Reduction Services during the COVID-19 Pandemic.

 Rapid response awards will be provided to as many as 15 organizations in amounts up to $33,000 to support harm reduction services throughout the pandemic.
 The National Council looks forward to working with harm reduction leaders throughout this six-month opportunity to meet the needs of individuals who use drugs.

 Resources for people who use drugs during the COVID-19 pandemic: